Vivek0004/gitchecking/README.md

 # gitchecking

 This is my repo learning about git

-How do you maintain it
+Learning Git is choice,but making a repo for it doesn't but how do you maintain it